 Ingeli mountain bike trails

 There are seven routes through the Ingeli Forest, from an easy three-kilometre ride to a 30-kilometre loop.
 The routes start at Ingeli Forest Resort and are clearly marked.
 Day permits are R40 for adults and R20 for children.
-Bikes are available to hire at R350 for a full day or R250 per hour and include a helmet.
+Bikes are available to hire at R350 for a full day or R250 three hours and include a helmet.

 There are four hiking trails, from a 1,8-kilometre stroll to a nine-kilometre loop that reaches a lookout point some way up the Ingeli Mountain.
 The 3,5-kilometre Green Trail passes a beautiful dam with a picnic area.
-R20 for adults and R10 for children.
+R20 for adults.